return42/sphkerneldoc/linux_src_doc/sound/soc/codecs/sta350_c.rst

 Description
 -----------

-This is called by ALSA to put the codec into low power mode or to wake it up.
-If the codec is powered off completely all registers must be restored after power on.
+This is called by ALSA to put the component into low power mode or to wake it up.
+If the component is powered off completely all registers must be restored after power on.

 ..
 This file was automatic generated / don't edit.